 Creative Innovations, Inc. was founded by Ronnie Lowell in 2006.
-Ronnie has over 20 years of personal and professional experience in the cognitive impairments and functional limitations.
-Ronnie got involved with Rehabilitative and Community Support Services when her son was diagnosed with Mental Retardation, Autism and ADHD.
+Ronnie has over 23+ years of personal and professional experience working with individuals with cognitive impairments and functional limitations.
+Ronnie became involved with Rehabilitative and Community Support Services when her son was diagnosed with Intellectual Disabilities, Autism and ADHD.
 Since founding Creative Innovations, Inc., Ronnie and the staff have held to a very simple philosophy: exceptional service to our clients and their families.
 We want to ensure that these relationships continue well into the future.

 We believe in service beyond expectation, achieved through a constant desire to anticipate and fulfill evolving client needs.